adloky/smalls/english/all-dorothys-adventures-in-oz.md

 The King looked at Dorothy with one watery pink eye.
 Then he sat up and wiped his eyes carefully with a silk handkerchief.

 "Excuse my grief, fair stranger," he said, in a sad voice.
-"What time is it, **Blinkem**1?"
+"What time is it, **Blinkem** (Моргун)?"

-1 **Blinkem** — Моргун

 "One o’clock, your Majesty," replied the attendant.

 "Serve luncheon at once!" commanded the King.
 "Luncheon for two."

 "Yes, your Majesty," answered the attendant, and went away.

-"Tie my shoe, **Bristle**1," said the King to the Keeper of the Wicket.
+"Tie my shoe, **Bristle** (Щетинка)," said the King to the Keeper of the Wicket.
 "Ah!
 How unhappy I am!"

 "What is worrying your Majesty?" asked Dorothy.

 "I didn’t want to be King of Bunnybury at all," he said.
 "And the rabbits all knew it.
 So they elected me.
 And here I am, shut up in a palace, when I want to be free and happy."

-"Seems to me," said Dorothy, "it’s a great thing to be a
+"Seems to me," said Dorothy, "it’s a great thing to be a King."

-King."

 "Were you ever a King?" inquired the monarch.

 "No," she answered.

 "Then you know nothing about it," he said.

 "Luncheon is served!" cried Blinkem.

 When the King was alone with Dorothy he came down from his throne, tossed his crown into a corner and kicked his ermine robe under the table.